aiverify-foundation/aiverify/stock-plugins/aiverify.stock.image-corruption-toolbox/algorithms/blur_corruptions/README.md

 If the algorithm runs successfully, the results of the test will be saved in an `output` folder.

+## Notebook Preview

+Use the [blur.ipynb](aiverify_blur_corruptions/utils/blur.ipynb) notebook to preview each corruption function and modify the default parameter values if needed.

 ## Develop plugin locally

 Execute the below bash script in the project root